MikeMora85/junk-pros/replit.md

 # Junk Removal Directory Website

 ## Overview
-A full-stack JavaScript application designed to connect users with local junk removal companies in Scottsdale, AZ.
+A nationwide full-stack JavaScript application connecting users with local, independent junk removal companies across all 45 states and 675 cities.
 The platform includes an interactive map, a visual estimate builder, detailed company listings with ratings, and informative content.
-It also features a robust admin system for managing business listings and tracking performance, with a vision to become a leading directory for independent junk removal operators, emphasizing quality and local service.
+It also features a robust admin system for managing business listings and tracking performance.
+No franchises accepted - local vetted haulers only.

 ## User Preferences
 I want iterative development.